sbt/sbt-jacoco/readme.md

 ##Added the following functionality:
 + Supports coverage for integration testing.
 A new task has been added 'it-jacoco' which support al the same keys as 'jacoco'.
 + Supports merging of unittest coverage and integration-test coverage into a single coverage report.
 If 'it-jacoco' is run after 'jacoco' (and the execution data was saved) then it-jacoco will by default merge all data and create a single report.
++ Added 'clean' key to clean to JaCoCo output-directory.

 ## Enabling integration-testing in SBT